-The increase in Goodwill in 2020 with an amount of EUR 17 million results from the IFRS 3.48 adjustment on Euroports Group.
-The reported Goodwill results from the difference between the consideration and the equity of 100% of the shares in Euroports Group as of 1 June 2019, after conclusion on provisional amounts reference is made to Financial Statements 2019.
-The remaining addition of 4 million result from another acquisitions of Euroports Group.
+The Goodwill in R-Logitech Group consists of Euroports Group (EUR 282 million), Nectar Group (EUR 3,4 million) and R-Logistic (EUR 12,6 million).
+The increase in Goodwill in 2021 with an amount of EUR 0,3 million results from additions and from the IFRS 3.48 adjustment on Euroports Group acquisition of Grosstanklager - Ölhafen Rostock GmbH (GÖR).
+The reported Goodwill results from the difference between the consideration and the equity of 100% of the shares in GÖR as of 31 December 2020, after conclusion on provisional amounts.